 On Gilbere (Gilbert) and Theodore Laplante by Carrol A. Laplante (daughter of Gilbert)

-“Gilbert (Gilbere) Laplante was born in 1914 in Blind River, Ontario.
+“Gilbert (Gilbere) Laplante my father was born in 1914 in Blind River, Ontario.
 He along with an older sister Eugenia and younger brother Ted were sent with their crippled mother to live with her sister in Detroit, when they were quite young.
 Their aunt then put them in the Mount Pleasant Indian School.
 When the two boys were old enough they returned to Blind River to enlist in the Canadian army.
-As adults all three and their families lived out their lives in Michigan.”
+As adults all three and their families lived out their lives in Michigan.

 On William Alvin Belongea(Lefebvre dit Boulanger) 1890 – 1918 by his great-niece Juli Pionk: